 A late payment charge of 1.5% will be assessed each month (compounded monthly 19.56% per annum) on all outstanding balances not paid by the due date printed on the utility bill.
 All payments or credits received on an account will be applied in reverse date order from the oldest outstanding charge to the newest charge.

 Any amounts due which remain unpaid after December 31st of the year are deemed to be taxes in arrears and added to the property taxes on that property.
 For further information regarding this process, visit our Transfer to taxes FAQs page.

-The Pre-Authorized Payment Plan for utility accounts has been set up to provide customers with an alternate method for paying their City of Kelowna utility bills.
+The Equalized Payment Plan is set up to provide customers with a convenient schedule for paying their City of Kelowna Utility bills.
+See above What's changed section for more information and review the FAQ information sheet.

 Present your bill for payment at most financial institutions in Canada.
 We are not responsible for errors made by financial institutions.

-Send cheque or money order to City of Kelowna Utility Billing, PO Box 20220, Kelowna BC, V1Y 9H2.
+Send cheque or money order to City of Kelowna Revenue Branch, 1435 Water Street Kelowna BC V1Y 1J4.
 Please allow enough time for mailed remittances to reach the office by the due date.
 We do not accept postmarks as proof of payment date.
 Please utilize alternative payment methods in the event of a postal disruption.